 Beginning in 2016, I became intensely interested in experiences of physical and emotional healing, especially in the realm of pain, I'd had during my personal practice and was fueled into a period of deep exploration into the mind body connection.
-My journey began with a training in Sensorimotor Psychotherapy, studying body based psychotherapy for trauma patients.
-Many of the practices I learned in that training resembled yoga, and within the year, I found myself studying the philosophy of yoga and its integrated approach to healing through an 800 hour yoga therapy certification program with Inner Peace Yoga.
+My journey began with a training in Sensorimotor Psychotherapy, studying body based psychotherapy for those who have experienced trauma.
+Many of the practices I learned in that training resembled yoga, and within the year, I found myself studying the philosophy of yoga and its integrated approach to healing through an 800 hour yoga therapy certification program with Inner Peace Yoga Therapy.

-There were times in my journey that I contemplated abandoning western medicine due to what I saw as gaping holes in it's ability to offer true healing.
-But, as my studies continue, I realize this fact exactly is why I need to remain committed to both.
-Integrating these therapies is my passion.
+Integrating these therapies in what we consider modern medicine is my passion.
 I believe in western medicine, and I believe in mind body healing.
 All routes are valuable and should be honored.

 2004 BA Exercise Physiology University of Colorado Boulder